- 1 Top Most Beautiful Places of Tourism in Pakistan

 Clifton Beach surprises the visitors by the floodlights at night.
-As the sun sets in the West, totally different feelings are produced as compared to the day time because these floodlights provide an electrifying effect on the entire sea.
+The time when the sun sets in the West, the different feelings develops in you as compared to the daytime because these floodlights provide an electrifying effect on the entire sea.

 People also make memorable pictures after standing among the coming waves.
 Some tourists like to go far enough inside the sea to make their tourism more exciting and full of fun, but safety measures should also be taken before doing any adventure.